batch-dart/snippets-vscode-extension/README.md

-# snippets-vscode-extension
+# README

-A Visual Studio Snippet extension for Batch.dart Developers.
+A set of helpful Flutter and Dart snippets for day to day [Batch.dart](https://github.com/batch-dart/batch.dart) development.